Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Toney had zero receiving yards in one career matchup against the Football Team, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (31.5).
+- In his one matchup against the Football Team, Toney's zero receiving yards total is 31.5 less than his over/under for Sunday's game (31.5).

 - Toney did not have a touchdown catch in that matchup against the Football Team.